18 Comments

 Expand full comment

-Renayle Fink's avatar
+Renayle MP's avatar

 This is so cool!
 I always knew it was important to break things down into tasks, but I didn't think about using index cards and tearing them up when I'm done.
 I love visual cues, and I'm definitely going to put this to use.